UNICORE-EU/uftp-docs/source/admin-docs/uftpd/uftpd-manual.rst

 .. _uftpd-test-installation:

-Quick Installation using Test Certificates
+UFTPD Installation using Test Certificates
 ------------------------------------------

 This is a short guide on how to install the UFTPD server in a few steps,